kineticstoolkit/kineticstoolkit_doc/src/files_read_csv.md

     1,0,-9.81,0,0.1
 ```

-We first read the csv file as a DataFrame:
+We first read the CSV file as a DataFrame:

 ```{code-cell} ipython3
 df = pd.read_csv(